-RCSE is a consortium of the major institutions of higher education on the island, which includes the University of Puerto Rico, Inter-American University, Ana G. Méndez University System, Sacred Heart University, Pontifical Catholic University of Puerto Rico, and Polytechnic University of Puerto Rico in partnership with the Puerto Rico Department of Education.
-RCSE's mission is to achieve excellence in science, engineering, and mathematics (SEM) education in order to promote full participation of Puerto Rican students in these fields and to develop the human resources and research base needed to support the island's economic and technological development.
+RCSE is a consortium of the major institutions of higher education on the island, which includes the University of Puerto Rico System, Inter-American University System, and the Pontifical Catholic University of Puerto Rico.
+RCSE's mission is to achieve excellence in science technology, engineering, and mathematics (STEM) education in order to promote full participation of Puerto Rican students in these fields and to develop the human resources and research base needed to support the island's economic and technological development.
 Created in 1980 with joint funding from the National Science Foundation and the University of Puerto Rico, RCSE has been extremely successful in pursuing its goals and has experienced a sound and steadfast growth in the scope of its programs.

 The high level of success at RCSE is in great part due to its development as a consortium based on a collaborative network among major institutions of higher education, while providing access to a broad pool of resources by promoting excellence.
 Its goals range from efforts to improve science and mathematics curricula from grades K-12 in the island's schools to the establishment of research and development capability on the island.
-Due to the multiinstitutional nature of its structure and complexity of its goals, RCSE was established as an administrative unit of the University's Central Administration, and it is under the direct supervision of the President of the University.
-As a special institute which is not identified with any particular academic program, level or unit. the RCSE has effectively promoted maximum collaboration among all institutions, facilitating a synergistic effect through the improvement of SEM education on the island.
-RCSE has acted an intermediary among consortium institutions, bringing them together to identify major problems and needs in SEM education and to develop innovative programs to address these Key academic and administrative officials from all member institutions participate actively in the planning and implementation of the RCSE programs.
+Due to the multiinstitutional nature of its structure and complexity of its goals, RCSE was established as an administrative unit of the University's Central Administration.
+As a special entity which is not identified with any particular academic program, level or unit, the RCSE has effectively promoted maximum collaboration among all institutions, facilitating a synergistic effect through the improvement of STEM education on the island.
+RCSE has acted as an intermediary among consortium institutions, bringing them together to identify major problems and needs in STEM education and to develop innovative programs to address these needs.
+Key academic and administrative officials from all member institutions participate actively in the planning and implementation of the RCSE programs.
 Offices for RCSE are located on Río Piedras and Mayagüez Campuses.